 Employers without workers’ compensation lose certain rights and defenses in court.
 Injured employees can sue nonsubscribers for compensation and punitive damages.
 If they are found even partially responsible for an employee’s injury, nonsubscribers may end up paying for legal and medical fees, lost wages, pain and suffering, and more.

-How Much Do Top Workplace Accident Law Firms Charge For Legal Services?
+How Much Do Workplace Accident Law Firms Charge For Legal Services?

-Schedule A Free Consultation With A Lawyer At Our Law Firm Today
+Schedule A Free Consultation With A Team Of San Antonio Workplace Lawyers Today

 Have you been injured in a workplace accident?
 There’s no time to waste—speak to a workplace accident attorney at Trevino Injury Law today.
 Our experienced personal injury lawyers have the legal resources and skills needed to win complex workplace accident cases.
 Some of our many practice areas include auto accidents, truck accidents, motorcycle accidents, premises liability cases, defective product claims, and wrongful death.